If you're wondering how to calculate a fish pond volume or how to calculate how much pond liner you need, this pond calculator can help you with that.

 To build a pond, you first have to consider the location you want it to be.
 Your pond's location is crucial because a pond is not something you can easily transfer or move around.
 Once you've decided on your pond's location, the next thing to decide on is the size and shape of your pond.

-You need your pond to be at least around 2 feet (60 cm) deep, especially if you want to keep fishes in them.
+You need your pond to be at least around 2 feet (60 cm) deep, especially if you want to keep fish in them.
 Excavate to a depth of around 3 inches (8 cm) deeper than your intended depth to accommodate the thickness of the pond liner underlayment and lining materials.

 While excavating, make sure to remove all the sharp rocks and pointy roots to avoid accidentally puncturing your underlayment and lining materials.
 Once you've secured a flat pond bottom and walls, you can now cover it with an underlayment material, then with a pond liner.